metaevolution/ScaleFinder/README.md

 # Usage
 ```
-    Usage: > scale_finder --notes "A B C D F#"
+ scale_finder --notes "A B C D F#"

         INPUTS:

         -n, --notes:        Specify the notes you want to search relevant scales for.
                             Separate multiple notes with spaces and surround with double quotes "".
-                            Use '#' for sharp, and 'b' for flat. e.g. 'Gb', 'A#' etc.
+                            Use '#' for sharp.
+Note: Currently all notes are represented as '#' not flats.
         -r, --root_note:    Limit suggestions to scales with the provided root note.

         DISPLAY:

         -d, --degrees:      Show scale degrees instead of note names.
         -x, --minesweeper:  Shows notes that are NOT in the selected scale.
+        -f, --filter:       Filter by scales that contain user provided text (e.g. -f pentatonic).
         --frets:            (Default 12) Adjust the number of frets display.
 Useful for smaller screens.
         --fret_width:       (Default 6) Adjust the fretboard width.
 Useful for smaller screens.
         --no_strings:       Hide String letters to the left of the fretboard.